Teleconsole – Tool to share your terminal session instantly to anyone in few seconds.

 It’s used to share entire system but in some situation, if you want to share your terminal session alone, what you will do?

-Don’t worry, we have an solution in Linux for everything.
-That’s why teleconsole and tmate came to the picture.
-Why you want to share your terminal session? the common reason could be, to ask for help from friends.
+Chill out , we have an solution in Linux for everything.
+That’s where teleconsole and tmate come in to the picture.
+Why you want to share your terminal session? the common reason could be, to ask for help from team members and friends.

 Teleconsole is a free service to share your terminal session with people you trust or anyone in seconds.
 The destination users can join via a command line using SSH or by using their browser over HTTPS.

 You can also forward local TCP ports to your friends.
 Use this feature to allow them access the web applications running on your localhost when you are behind NAT.

 Teleconsole is built on top of Gravitational Teleport which is a modern SSH server for remotely accessing clusters of Linux servers via SSH or HTTPS.
 It is an “instant” SSH server which is pre-configured to trust teleconsole.com SSH proxy.
 Make sure both user should have teleconsole app in the system.

 - Simply type teleconsole in your terminal, it generates unique single-use SSH credentials and launches an SSH server on localhost.